 Advocates criticize handling of sexual assault evidence

-COLUMBIA, Mo.
-(AP) _ Advocates against sexual violence say Missouri’s lack of evidence testing in some sexual assault cases make it harder to link repeat offenders to more than one victim.
+COLUMBIA, Mo. – Advocates against sexual violence say Missouri’s lack of evidence testing in some sexual assault cases make it harder to link repeat offenders to more than one victim.

 Law enforcement officials say many agencies don’t send evidence for testing unless the victim wants to go forward with potential charges.
 They say testing every evidence kit would also add to Missouri’s already extensive backlog.